SaadAhmedSalim/ServerClientForRaspberryPi4/README.md

 Guidelines:

+- Turn on MAC and open IntelliJ Idea.

 - Make a project in IntelliJ idea and paste the client and server.py.

 - Make sure you have installed the module and path that correctly.